Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 This event reveals the features of Centauro-type families, such as the wide energy weighted lateral distribution and the large fraction of family energy transfered to hadrons. $Q_{h} = 0.7 \pm 0.07$, when corrected for hadron detection efficiency, what locates the family well beyond the region of usual fluctuations on the $N_{h}$ vs. $Q_{h}$ diagram.
 Soft spectrum of gamma-rays indicates that the family is ``old''.
 The height of the initial interaction point was determined, assuming that $\langle p_{T}(\gamma) \rangle$ of hadrons is 0.35 GeV/c.
 It gives the height $\sim 1500-2000 $ m above the chamber.
 A similar analysis as that done for ``classical'' Centauros, i.e. evaluation of the number of hadrons generated in the primary interaction and the number of their interactions in the air above the chamber, does not contradict the scenario of the development of a Centauro-type event occuring at large height above the apparatus.

 The total number of detected hadrons is 31 and among them 4 hadrons undergo in the chamber several interactions.
 Especially interesting is the ``leading'' hadron.
 It was located at a distance of 7.5 mm from the family energy weighted centre and it was not accompanied by any $\gamma $-rays at a distance closer than 1 mm.
 It started its development rather deeply inside the chamber and escaped through its bottom after passing 35 cm of Pb ($\sim$ 65 c.u.).
 Three separate maxima are seen in the cascade longitudinal development (see Fig. \ref{Elena_pen}).

+Dark spots produced on the X--ray films by electromagnetic showers induced by this hadron have large transverse dimensions, $\sim$ 3 mm, and look like a ``halo''.
+The estimated energies and the points of origin of the showers producing each of the three ``humps'' have the following values: $E_{1}$ = 9.8 TeV, $t_{1}$ = 39.7 c.u., $E_{2}$ = 500-1000 TeV, $t_{2}$ = 57 c.u., $E_{3}$ = 20 TeV, $t_{3}$ = 90 c.u..
+The analysis presented in \cite{Elena} showed that it is difficult to explain such shape of a transition curve , assuming the ``normal'' interaction of high energy leading hadron.
+For example, the probability of producing the observed ratio of released energies corresponding to the first two humps by a subsequent interactions of a hadron in usual nuclear-electromagnetic cascade in lead is as small as $\sim (1-4)\cdot 10^{-3}$.